-Wild Bear Mountain Ecology Center is the only non-profit nature center in Boulder County.
+Wild Bear Nature Center is the only non-profit nature center in Boulder County.

 Since 1995, Wild Bear’s mission is to provide year round educational programs to people of all ages fostering a life-long appreciation of the environment and promoting an environmentally aware and ecologically sound community.
 Wild Bear’s passionate roots in science education and the preservation of Colorado began as a small program serving 24 children in the summer of 1995, growing to serve over thousands of people of all ages every year.
 Wild Bear’s inspirational vision was founded on the belief that learning occurs every day, all day and throughout our lives.